 Learning from those who have gone before us, to understand what lies ahead and dodge potential pitfalls has always been a blessing.
 Know what brand marketers can learn from affiliates.

-Affiliate marketing is a specific sub-niche of the whole digital marketing.
+Affiliate marketing is a specific sub-niche of the whole of digital marketing.
 The marketer is not tied to the product they promote, nor to the place where they promote it.
-They are an intermediary between offers and ad placements.
+They act as intermediaries between offers and ad placements.

 Brand marketers may look down at affiliates, yet they can learn so much from their agile approach.
 In the following article, I’d like to discuss some lessons that brand marketers can learn from affiliates.